 Samlesbury Hall - stunning medieval stately home

 Take a walk round the house and discover the fascinating history, with a number of theatrical tours also available.
-Enjoy a tour of the grounds, where you can feed hens and throw a penny in the fountain before relaxing with a cup of tea and cake in the award winning restaurant.
+Enjoy a tour of the grounds where you can feed hens and throw a penny in the fountain before relaxing with a cup of tea and cake in the award winning restaurant.

-Open all year round, Samlesbury Hall also has a wide range programme of events and activities on offer.
+Open all year round, Samlesbury Hall also has a wide range of events and activities on offer.
 Whether you're after spooky, romantic or family-friendly, there's an event for you.

 For more information check out Samlesbury Hall.